 All members of the committee meet the SEC and NYSE definitions of independence and financial literacy for audit committee members.
-In addition, the Board has determined that Mr. Merchant and Mr. Brickman are "audit committee financial experts" for purposes of SEC rules.
-During the fall of 2021 the committee conducted its annual self-evaluation in order to assess its effectiveness, and at its December 2021 meeting the committee members discussed the results of its self-evaluation process.
+In addition, the Board has determined that Mr. Merchant is an "audit committee financial expert" for purposes of SEC rules.
+During the fall of 2022 the committee conducted its annual self-evaluation in order to assess its effectiveness, and at its December 2022 meeting the committee members discussed the results of its self-evaluation process.